Filter Ferret

 W × H × D70.8 × 23 × 14 in

-The fireplace and LED systems operate independently — use the flame effect without heat in summer, or the LED lights without the fireplace for movie nights.
+The 23-inch electric fireplace insert provides 5,120 BTU of supplemental heat (enough for a 400 sq ft room) with 7 flame colors.
+LED backlighting adds 20 colors and 22 modes via remote.
+The fireplace and LEDs operate independently — flame effect without heat in summer, LED lights without the fireplace for movie nights.

 WAMPAT 60.6-Inch — Best Mid-Century Modern